rootsami/terradrift/README.md

 ## Roadmap
 This tool started as a fun project by Cumulus, but then it got INTERESTING! 🤩

-- Scheduled runs for all defined stacks.
+- ~Scheduled runs for all defined stacks.~ Done
 - Once drift is detected, then what?
 For how long?
-- Optimizations: No download/install for each run. it has to be once.
+- ~Optimizations: No download/install for each run. it has to be once.~ Done

 ## Contributing